manaswinidas/Subtree-Docs-test/Data-Index-Service.md

 }
 ```

-### Loading proto files from file system
+### Loading proto files from the file system
 To bootstrap the service using a set of proto files from a folder, simply pass the following property `kogito.protobuf.folder` and any .proto file contained in the folder will automatically be loaded when the application starts.
-Yo can also setup the service to reload/load any changes to files during the service execution by setting `kogito.protobuf.watch=true`.
+You can also set up the service to reload/load any changes to files during the service execution by setting `kogito.protobuf.watch=true`.

 ```
 mvn clean compile quarkus:dev -Dkogito.protobuf.folder=/home/git/kogito-runtimes/data-index/data-index-service/src/test/resources -Dkogito.protobuf.watch=true